 Nicole is PROMPT trainied and holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate in New York State.
 She is also trained in the Recipe for Reading program.
-Nicole has 4 years of school-based speech therapy experience where she develops and implements individualized education program (IEPs) for students K-5th grade.
-Nicole 3 years of experience working in the home and clinic settings working with children ages birth-3.
+Nicole has six years of school-based speech therapy experience where she develops and implements individualized education program (IEPs) for students K-5th grade.

 Jennifer is a New York State licensed and American Speech, Language, and Hearing Association (ASHA) certified Speech-Language Pathologist.
 She received her Bachelor of Arts degree from SUNY Binghamton, and her Master of Science degree from the University of Rhode Island.
 She holds a Teacher of Students with Speech and Language Disabilities (TSSLD) certificate in New York State.